-2. All CMHA Subsidy Units
+2. CMHA Subsidy Units

 - a.
 Drug-Related or Violent Criminal Activity.
-Prospective Applicants cannot have conviction of or eviction from CMHA or other federal voucher housing program due to drug-related criminal activity or violent criminal activity within the past three years of final eligibility determination date, including criminal activity by any family member listed in a family's Prospective Applicant File. - b.
+Prospective Applicants cannot have conviction of or eviction from CMHA or other federal voucher housing program due to drug-related criminal activity or violent criminal activity (see Appendix 1 for disqualifying offenses) within the past three years of final eligibility determination date, including criminal activity by any family member listed in a family's Prospective Applicant File. - b.
 Exceptions may be made for Prospective Applicants with criminal convictions of illegal use or possession (without the intent to manufacture, sell or distribute), of a controlled substance occurring more than 18 months before CMHA's decision to terminate or deny assistance.
-If USHS housing unit has a CMHA voucher or subsidy, CMHA has sole discretion for exceptions to criminal history of eligibility requirements. - c.
+If USHS housing unit has a CMHA voucher or subsidy, CMHA has sole discretion for exceptions to criminal history of eligibility requirements.

 For units that have Section 8 vouchers.
-Prospective Applicants who left the voucher program involuntarily due to eviction or violation of program rules are ineligible for housing for a three-year period after said departure, which begins at the termination date of the previous housing assistance or court-approved eviction date.
+Prospective Applicants who left the C. voucher program involuntarily due to eviction or violation of program rules are ineligible for housing for a three-year period after said departure, which begins at the termination date of the previous housing assistance or court-approved eviction date.

-This three-year ineligibility is reduced to one year for the Rebuilding Lives program, which includes the chronically homeless.
+This three-year ineligibility is reduced to one year for the Rebuilding Lives program, which includes the chronically homeless population.
 This eligibility requirement does not apply to units not receiving a voucher; the Housing Provider may make its decision based on its Tenant Selection Plan.

 - d.
 CMHA life-time ban from housing.
-Applies (1) to Prospective Applicants who manufactured or produced methamphetamine on the premises of any federally assisted housing, (2) if a member of the family has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program at any time, and (3) if a family member is subject to a lifetime registration as a sexual offender at any time. - e.
-Outstanding Debt.
-Prospective Applicants cannot have an outstanding debt owed to CMHA.
+Applies (1) to Prospective Applicants who manufactured or produced methamphetamine on the premises of any federally assisted housing, (2) if a member of the family has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program at any time, and (3) if a family member is subject to a lifetime registration as a sexual offender at any time. - Outstanding Debt.
+Prospective Applicants cannot have an outstanding debt e. owed to CMHA.
 Placement in USHS housing units that have CMHA vouchers or subsidies cannot occur until all outstanding debts are paid to CMHA.
 In the event CMHA has determined that a Prospective Applicant has committed fraud, a lifetime ban is in effect, regardless of repayment.
 Financial assistance through CSB may be available to assist homeless Prospective Applicants with outstanding debts owed to CMHA.
-This eligibility requirement does not apply to units not receiving a voucher.
+This eligibility requirement does not apply to units not receiving a voucher. - f.

-f.
 Violation of Family Obligation.
 Prospective Applicants cannot have left previous tenancy under the Section 8 Program in violation of a family obligation under the Housing Choice Voucher Program.
 Those individuals who have previously left tenancy in violation of a family obligation are not eligible for Section 8 vouchers and are not able to apply for most USHS housing units.
-This eligibility requirement does not apply to units not receiving a voucher.
+This eligibility requirement does not apply to units not receiving a voucher. - Rental Assistance Programs (formerly Shelter Plus Care).
+With the exception of g. the sexual offender status, this section shall not apply to admission to the Rental Assistance Program.

-3. All Tax Credit Units
+3. Tax Credit Units

-Prospective Applicants must not be currently enrolled as a full-time student, unless Prospective Applicant falls under one of the following five exceptions outlined in Section 42 of the IRS Code:
+Prospective Applicants must not be currently enrolled as a full-time student, unless Prospective Applicant meets income eligibility criteria as set forth by the housing project and falls under one of the following five exceptions outlined in Section 42 of the IRS Code: